forefront-ux/react-eva-icons/README.md

-# react-eva-icon
+# react-eva-icons
-Eva Icon with React and ARIA support
+Eva Icons with React and ARIA support